PlasmaPy/plasmapy.github.io/pages/meetings/summer-school-2024.md

 [Bryn Mawr College].
 After introducing how to use PlasmaPy, this workshop will help participants learn how to contribute to an open source software project like PlasmaPy.

+## Topics

+We anticipate that the summer school will cover the following topics:

+- Overview of [PlasmaPy]
+- Using `git` and GitHub
+- Introducing `astropy.units`
+- Using `plasmapy.particles` and `plasmapy.formulary`
+- Writing automated software tests
+- Writing documentation
+- Psychological safety in code review

 ## Dates